 The MHSO has led, or been a partner in, a number of significant initiatives directed toward digitizing primary source materials and making them available online.
-Through its participation in these initiatives, the Society is preserving, and improving access to, irreplaceable records that are central to understanding the development of 20th-century Ontario.
+Through its participation in these initiatives, the Society is preserving, and improving access to, irreplaceable records that are central to understanding the development of 20th-century Canada.

-Discovering Multicultural Canada Archive
+Discovering Multicultural Canada Digital Repository

 Connecting Canadians: Canada’s Multicultural Newspapers

 The MHSO, Simon Fraser University, and the Galileo Educational Network partnered with Athabasca University in the Connecting Canadians: Canada’s Multicultural Newspapers digitization project.
 Connecting Canadians provides an opportunity for individuals to connect with their heritage by exploring ethnic newspapers and engaging in learning activities online.
 The collection in the website includes Croatian, Estonian, Finnish, Hungarian, Latvian, Lithuanian, Polish, Serbian, Serbo-Croatian, and Ukrainian newspapers.
 The MHSO contributed Estonian (Meie Elu, Vaba Eestlane), Finnish (Canadan Uutiset, Liekki, and Vapaus), Latvian (Brivais Latvietis), and Lithuanian (Liaudies Balsas) newspapers from its ethnic newspapers collection.